 1. Dry-roast sesame seeds

-2. Heat 1 tsp coconut oil and fry urad dal, methi, red chilli and curry leaves
+2. Heat 1 teaspoon coconut oil and fry urad dal, methi, red chilli, and curry leaves

 3. Once it cools down, grind it along with sesame seeds, coconut, and little water to make a smooth paste

 4. Combine pineapple pieces with juice (use water if you are using fresh pineapples) in a pan

 5. Add tamarind extract, jaggery, and turmeric powder

 6. Add the ground paste and salt.
 Bring to boil

 7. Reduce flame and let it simmer until the pineapple is completely cooked